merumerutho/LOVJ/README.md

 - A patch.update() method called upon love.update()

 ## Demos
-- Demo 01: algorithmically controlled colorful pixel grid
+- Demo 01: Colorful pixel grid
 - Demo 02: A "fountain" of balls
 - Demo 03: A spinning "tunnel" of balls
 - Demo 04: Flashy random rectangles
 - Demo 05: Escaping points joint by lines, with a trace effect.
-- Demo 06: Animated grid of moving sprites
+- Demo 06: Animated grid of moving sprites + some new stuff
 - Demo 07: Video playback with chroma key
 - Demo 08: 80s vector grid effect
 - Demo 09: LFO and envelope showcase
 - Demo 10: GLSL Raymarcher
+- Demo 11: A video playback in loop forward/reverse
+- Demo 12: Flashy sprites + sprites + geometry + shaders (overall demo)
+- Demo 13: Some more sprites + balls

 ## MIDI to OSC